• SPEAKERS

 Hanna Maurer Sibley

-CTO Europe, Market Area Europe, Middle East & Africa, Ericsson
+Market Area Europe, Middle East & Africa

 Hanna Maurer Sibley is the European Chief Technology officer for Networks in the Market area Europe, Middle East and Africa at Ericsson.